iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Credential+toJSON"></a>

 ### credential.toJSON() ⇒ <code>any</code>
-Serializes a `Credential` object as a JSON object.
+Serializes a `Credential` to a JSON object.

 **Kind**: instance method of [<code>Credential</code>](#Credential)
 <a name="Credential+clone"></a>